The Effects of Ritalin Use: Short-Term, Long-Term, Side Effects, and Treatment

 - Quickly lead to a pattern of abuse, tolerance, and addiction.

 If you’ve gotten caught in the spiral of Ritalin addiction, you can come back from it.
-Call 1-888-744-0069 to speak to someone about treatment centers that will specifically address your stimulant dependency issue.
+Call American Addiction Centers (AAC) free at to speak to someone about addiction treatment centers that will specifically address your stimulant dependency issue.

-At least initially, and like other stimulants, Ritalin can produce the following “desired” effects:
+At least initially, like other stimulants, Ritalin can produce the following “desired” effects:

 - Increased alertness and activity.